tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 I opened my eyes when two muscled arms wrapped around me and yanked me out of the car.
 I couldn't stand, immediately falling limp in his grasp.

-“Come on, Johnson,” Nathaniel’s voice tickled my ear.
+“Come on, J,” Nathaniel’s voice tickled my ear.
 “We’re nearly there.”

 I wasn't sure were ‘there’ was.
 I was up to my knees in snow, blurred white closing in on me from every angle.

-With my body immobile, Nathaniel dragging me felt fucking dehumanising.
+With my body immobile, Nathaniel dragging me felt fucking dehumanizing.

 He forced my head up, but it kept hanging, my thoughts dancing, my eyes flickering.